 UGREEN and Genshin Impact Continue Strategic Partnership at gamescom 2025

-UGREEN has prepared exclusive, co-branded rewards for Genshin Impact fans, showcased at the game’s booth at gamescom.
+UGREEN prepared exclusive, co-branded rewards for Genshin Impact fans, showcased at the game’s booth at gamescom.

-At this year’s gamescom, Genshin Impact introduces the new region of Nod-Krai.
-Nod-Krai is a part of Snezhnaya, which is one of the seven nations of Teyvat, the world that serves as the game's primary setting.
+At this year's gamescom, Genshin Impact features Nod-Krai, a new region in the game's upcoming annual major expansion.
 The game also unveils the world's first Nod-Krai-themed booth, which will set the stage for a new phase of the main storyline and feature the new character, adept Lightkeeper warrior, Flins.
 The booth offers an immersive experience, with showcases of distinctive factions and an interactive challenge to help Flins defeat the Wild Hunt.

 UGREEN is a proud partner of this showcase, bringing the Genshin Impact experience beyond the screen with interactive activities and exclusive rewards.
 Attendees can participate in a collaboration event by scanning a QR code to follow UGREEN's DE social media channels and receive a custom HoYoverse Café drink.
 Another QR code allows visitors to register for an online prize draw, with exclusive rewards from UGREEN and Genshin Impact.
 Adding to the excitement, over 5,000 interactive gifts have been prepared for players who participate in the on-site activities.

 This collaboration extends UGREEN’s fusion of advanced technology with gaming culture, following March’s sold-out "Power Up, Game On" co-branded collection.
-That line, featuring the fan-favourite character Kinich from the nation of Natlan (another nation in Teyvat), included a 20,000mAh fast-charging power bank, a 100W cable, a 65W GaN charger, and a Qi2 MagSafe wireless charger, all designed to keep players powered through their longest adventures.
-This new partnership activity at gamescom continues the tradition of merging UGREEN's innovative technology with the rich world of Genshin Impact, now featuring elements from the game's latest updates, including the Nod-Krai region.
+That line, featuring the fan-favourite character Kinich from the nation of Natlan (a nation in Teyvat), included a 20,000mAh fast-charging power bank, a 100W cable, a 65W GaN charger, and a Qi2 MagSafe wireless charger, all designed to keep players powered through their longest adventures.
+This new collaboration at gamescom continues to bring fresh and delightful experiences to users and players, featuring UGREEN's innovative technology and the expansive world of Genshin Impact.

 UGREEN’s support for the Genshin Impact’s booth, located at Hall 6, C031 at Koelnmesse, runs from August 20 to 24.
 This continued collaboration between the two brands exemplifies how leading technology brands and gaming developers can create a more dynamic and rewarding experience for the global gaming community, setting a new standard for synergy and bringing the world of Teyvat to life for fans everywhere.